rkim48/Team_Vignette/Movidius/README.md

 The inference_mnist_model.py script removes specific lines from the trained model such as import data code and dropout layers.
 When this script is run, the mnist_inference.graph file will be created to be used for compiling.

-The run.py script will compile the graph file.

-The MNIST data folder is used to test the compiled network on the NCS.
+The run.py script will perform inference on the data in the MNIST data using the NCS.